Kashmir: Is the UN Security Council reluctant to get involved? | DW | 17.08.2019

 Pakistan is lobbying to gain international support against India's Kashmir measures and was hoping for a formal UNSC meeting on the issue.
 However, there is no indication after the Friday consultation that this could happen anytime soon.

-However, Pakistan's UN ambassador, Maleeha Lodhi, still said he considered the UNSC consultation to have been a success, saying it had brought the Kashmir dispute back to the fore.
+However, Pakistan's UN ambassador, Maleeha Lodhi, still considered the UNSC consultation to have been a success, saying it had brought the Kashmir dispute back to the fore.

 Lodhi said that Pakistan would continue its efforts and "will only end when justice is done to the people of Jammu and Kashmir."